 The Chinese have their own Catholic parish in Dublin, with Masses in Chinese, while the Chinese Protestant Church is a very conservative evangelical church.

 However, despite the increasing popularity of celebrations such as the Chinese New Year celebrations in Temple Bar Square, Dublin, we know very little about the religious beliefs and practices of the majority of Chinese people here.

 Despite their visibility, the number of Nigerians in Ireland is probably lower than many of the public estimates.
 Of the 30,000 Africans thought to be in Ireland, about 20,000 are probably Nigerians.
 They suffer racism not only from Irish-born people but from other Africans too.
 Yet they make a positive contribution to public life in Ireland: Rotimi Adebarai became Ireland’s first black mayor in June 2007 in Portlaoise.
 Other African communities in Ireland include people from DR Congo, Sierra Leone, Somalia and Sudan.

 The Romanian population is largely Dublin-based.
 There may be 20,000 Romanians in Ireland.
-Although the numbers are dropping significantly at the moment, according to the priests of the Romanian Orthodox Church, they have opened a new church in Hartstown in west Dublin.
+Although the numbers are dropping significantly at the moment, according to the priests of the Romanian Orthodox Church.
+They recently opened a new church in Hartstown in west Dublin.